zencd/diff2p/README.md

 diff2p
 ======

-Two pane diff for console (terminal).
+`diff2p` is a two pane diff for console (terminal).

+=Availability

-Applicable for Linux, BSD, OSX or any other *nix system.
+Available for Linux, BSD, OSX or any other *nix system.

+=Requirments

+A coloured terminal.
+Python 2.x, tested with 2.7.

+=Usage

+diff2p file-one file-two